Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Homophily measures

 \begin{definition} A homophily measure $h$ has \emph{asymptotic constant baseline} if for $G$ generated according to the configuration model and for any $\varepsilon > 0$ with probability $1 - o(1)$ we have $|h(G) - c_{base}| < \varepsilon$ for some constant $c_{base}$ as $n \to \infty$. \end{definition}

-Let us stress that maximal agreement and asymptotic constant baseline are two essential properties that make the values of a homophily measure comparable across different datasets: the maximal agreement guarantees that perfectly homophilous graphs have the same value, while constant baseline aligns the uninformative cases with neither strong homophily nor strong heterophily.
+In combination with maximal agreement, asymptotic constant baseline makes the values of a homophily measure comparable across different datasets: the maximal agreement guarantees that perfectly homophilous graphs have the same value, while constant baseline aligns the uninformative cases with neither strong homophily nor strong heterophily.

 \paragraph{Empty class tolerance} Since homophily measures are used to compare different graph datasets, they have to be comparable across datasets with varying numbers of classes.
 For this, the following property is required.